 - maintain a 3.5 GPA average in undergraduate CS courses,

 - receive a B (or better) in M.S. courses taken while still an undergraduate student, and

 - maintain full-time-student status at UAB (with exceptions for medical emergencies).

 If any of the requirements are violated, the student will be withdrawn from the ABM program.
 If a student is withdrawn, they will retain credit for the courses already taken in the program but no credit sharing will be allowed even if later the student enrolls in a M.S. program in the Department of Computer Science.

 Once the undergraduate student has completed all course requirements for graduation, their undergraduate degree will be awarded.
-Once the student graduates with a B.A./B.S., they continue to take additional course work to fulfill the degree requirements of their M.S. program.
+Once the student graduates with the BSCS degree, they will continue to take additional course work to fulfill the MSCS degree requirements.
 The M.S. degree will be awarded at the completion of those requirements.

-Up to 12 credit hours are allowed to be accounted toward the completion of both the student’s BS/BA degree and the completion of the MS degree.
-The following graduate courses are allowed for credit sharing:
+Up to 12 credit hours may be counted both towards the completion of the BSCS degree and the completion of the MSCS degree:

 - CS 522: Mobile Application Development

 - CS 623: Network Security